netorcai/hexabomb/docs/details.rst

 The following example shows a game state.

 - There are three cells.
 Two belongs to first player, the last belongs to the other player.
 - There are two characters.
 Only one of them is alive.
-The other cannot be revived right away, but it will be rivable next turn.
+The other cannot be revived right away, but it will be revivable next turn.
 - There is one bomb.

 .. code-block:: json